NrgXnat/xnat_bash_utils/README.md

     - automating processing of multiple XNAT sessions and to reporting results in spreadsheets
     - focusing on local script development and minimizing programming effort to interact with XNAT

+To get started writing scripts in XTOLM, check out this <a href="https://github.com/NrgXnat/xnat_bash_utils/blob/main/XTOLM-example.pdf">XTOLM use case tutorial</a>.

 ## Requirements
     64-bit Linux (tested on CentOS 6 and 7)
     Bash 4.2+